 - Not paying time and a half for hours worked over 40 in a workweek;

-- Paying a flat daily or weekly rate, no matter how many hours the employee works;
+- Paying a flat daily rate, no matter how many hours the employee works;

 - Writing down the hours from an employee’s timesheet;

 - Requiring employees to work through lunch without pay;

 - Not including all types of payments (such as commissions) in the employee’s regular rate;

 - Not paying for driving time or travel time during the workday;